 2. Stop Keeping Score and Start Building Relationships

 When trying to get more followers, it’s easy to get caught up in the numbers game.
 But less can be more, assuming you’re making genuine connections.
-Bot followers and contest followers are temporary and not in it for the long haul.
+Bot followers, spam followers and followers who aren’t relevant to your business will not help you succeed.

 To build relationships and inspire brand loyalty, you need to actively engage your audience.
 Start and join conversations.
 Respond to questions, comments, and complaints.
 Listen to what people are saying, try to understand their perspectives and make thoughtful contributions.